prcutler/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Last changed: December 5, 2024 - events changes
+Last changed: December 13, 2024 - events changes and add BlueSky near top

 News Sources